yukun-dong/how-to/Send-notification-to-Teams.md

 It's recommended to use your own shared storage for production environment.
 See [Customize Storage](#customize-storage).

 Or, as a workaround, after restart / redeploy, uninstall the bot from Teams, then re-install it to re-add connections to the storage.

+### Why undefined returned when using the API `findChannel()`?

+One possible cause is that the bot app is installed into other channels instead of the `General` channel.

+And a quick fix could be:
+- **Uninstall the bot app from Teams then re-debug/re-launch again**.

+  Ensure the bot app is installed into the `General` channel after re-debugged/re-launched.

 ### Can I know all the targets my bot is installed in, out of the notification project?